-Set sail on an exciting excursion with Biloxi Shrimping Trip.
+Set sail on an exciting excursion with the Biloxi Cruise Company.
 The tour boat, Sailfish, moored on Beach Boulevard, takes you on a real shrimping expedition.
-The 70-minute adventure is situated in the waters between Deer Island and the Biloxi shoreline.
-The crew drags a 16-foot trawl across the bottom of the Mississippi Sound for whatever marine life the net can catch.
-The Captain will present and identify the catch so you can learn all about the variety of sea life that was harvested..
-You’ll also learn facts about catching, cooking and eating shrimp.
+The 70-minute boat trip is situated in the waters between Deer Island and the Biloxi shoreline.
+The crew drags a 16-foot trawl across the bottom of the Mississippi Sound, while the captain presents and identifies the catch.
+Learn everything you ever wanted to know about catching, cooking, and eating this delicious southern delicacy, Mississippi Gulf Coast style.

 Visit a Lighthouse

-Biloxi Lighthouse, erected in 1848, towers next to Biloxi Beach on the Mississippi Sound.
+The Biloxi Lighthouse, erected in 1848, towers next to Biloxi Beach on the Mississippi Sound.
 The lighthouse was one of the first cast-iron lighthouses in the South.
-Civilians were responsible for tending the light from its creation until 1939 when the US Coast guard took over the job.
-Blue bands were painted on the brick lining inside the tower to show the sea level during various hurricanes.
+Civilians were responsible for tending the light from its inception until 1939 when the U.S. Coast guard took over the job.
+Blue bands were painted on the brick lining inside the tower to show the sea level rise during various hurricanes.
 The highest level, 21.5 feet above sea level, was reached during Hurricane Katrina.
-Guided tours are available, without reservation, from 9am to 10am each day.
+Guided tours are available, without reservation, from 9 AM to 10 AM each day.

 Relax on the Beach

-You can rent all your beach needs right here, like chairs, umbrellas, aqua cycles, personal watercraft and more.
+You can rent all of your beach needs here, like chairs, umbrellas, aqua cycles, personal watercraft, and more.

 View the Local Wildlife

-Deer Island Coastal Preserve, located right off the coast of Biloxi, is a great place to paddleboard, boat, canoe or sit back and enjoy a secluded getaway.
+Deer Island Coastal Preserve, located right off the coast of Biloxi, is a great place to paddleboard, boat, canoe, or sit back and enjoy a secluded getaway.
 In addition to white sand beaches, you’ll find tall pines and marshes in the interior of the island.
-You can view American alligators, mottled ducks, osprey, loggerhead turtles and diamond terrapin in their natural habitat on the island, and many endangered and protected species.
+You can view alligators, mottled ducks, osprey, loggerhead turtles, and diamond terrapin in their natural habitat on the island, and many endangered and protected species.

 Learn about American History

-Beauvoir, The Jefferson Davis Home and Presidential Library, is the seaside retirement estate of Jefferson Davis, an American politician who served as the president of the Confederate States from 1861 to 1865.
+Beauvoir, the Jefferson Davis Home and Presidential Library, is the seaside retirement estate of Jefferson Davis, an American politician who served as the president of the Confederate States from 1861 to 1865.
 The property includes a nature trail, outbuildings, the Confederate Museum, Confederate Veterans Cemetery, and the Tomb of the Unknown Confederate Soldier.
-Admission to the restored antebellum home includes a guided tour of the home and a self-guided tour of the museum and cemetery.
+Admission to the restored antebellum home includes a guided tour of the museum and cemetery.